Can You Create Your Own Marketing "Tipping Point" for Your Brand?

 First, know your audience.
 Tailor your messages to their pain points, frustrations, and problems.

-But, be prepared for phase #2, which involves going broadly outside your intended audience.
-I hate the phrase "riches are in the niches."While true, it negates the possibility of reaching that eventual tipping point to a broader segment.
+"While true, it negates the possibility of reaching that eventual tipping point to a broader segment.

 Stay focused, but when the tip starts to occur, be prepared to engage wholly different groups.